 The Westminster Public Schools Foundation has had a busy year!
 We are excited to share our many events and accomplishments with you, our supporters.
 The WPS Foundation is truly grateful to work with our students, teachers, and community to support our public schools.
-We thank everyone for participating this year and look forward to more in the coming 2017 – 2018 school year.
 Please enjoy the updates below of our accomplishments.

 Stay in touch!

 8 Westminster sophomores, juniors, and seniors attended the 5th annual DREAMer Day on the Auraria Campus put on by the local nonprofit Inspire!
 Students learned about the path to college for undocumented students.
 They said often they feel supported in pursuing their path to college, but this conference helped them learn the specifics of applying for financial support and navigating college systems.
 The students also enjoyed seeing young people like themselves, like guest speaker and Channel 9 news anchor Sonia Gutierrez, who are undocumented and have made their way to and through college!

 The Westminster Public Schools (WPS) Foundation made a major investment in WPS students to fund an after-school math tutoring program and help pay for high school students to receive Career Technical Education (CTE) certificates.
 The Foundation presented checks to both programs during the Board of Education meeting on Tuesday, Oct.
 10.

 “This is a big step towards touching the lives of the kids who are in the district,” said David Bell, WPS Foundation board member.
 “We couldn’t be happier with the partnership the Foundation has created with the school district.”